claytonbaker/MSc/README.md

 # MSc
-A repository for all material relating to my Master's by Dissertation at the University of Cape Town
+The repository is for all material relating to my Master's degree at the University of Cape Town (2020-2022).